prahladyeri/hotspotd/README.md

 	* If the above output includes “mac80211” then it means your wifi card will support the AP mode.

 # Testing status
-This package has been tested on Qualcomm Atheros adapter on the following distros:

-* Ubuntu 12.04 LTS
-* Ubuntu 14.04 LTS
+This package has been tested on the Raspberry Pi 3 model B running Ubuntu 16.04 xenial armv7l Linux 4.4.38-v7+ using USB Netgear A6100 wireless AC Adapter as internet source NIC and onboard wifi as AP.

 In theory, it should work with all other distros too (on machines having wifi adapters supported by hostapd), but you will have to try that out and tell me!